-The Pedestrian Bicycle Unit has two main areas of responsibilities.
+The Pedestrian Bicycle Unit (the unit) has two main areas of responsibilities.
 The first one is coordination and outreach both internally and externally.
 The second area is specific projects in developing policy and providing technical guidance for capital projects.
 The unit is working on the following initiatives:

 - Development of Bicycle and Pedestrian Counting Protocol - Creating an electronic map of the NYSDOT Bike Touring Routes and then expanding that mapping to capture all of the NYSDOT bicycle assets.
-This work was used to prepare a NYSDOT Bike Routes App which is now available both internally and externally.

-- Empire State Trail: Under a Governor Cuomo initiative NYSDOT is partnering with the Hudson River Valley Greenway to progress the Empire State Trail.
+This work was used to prepare a NYSDOT Bike Routes App which is now available both internally and externally. - Empire State Trail: Under a Governor Cuomo initiative NYSDOT is partnering with the Hudson River Valley Greenway to progress the Empire State Trail.
 The trail when completed in 2020 will be the largest statewide multi-use trail in the nation.
 The state will develop 350 miles of new trail to create a 750 mile trail spanning from the New York Harbor to the Canadian Border and from Lake Erie along the Erie Canal to Albany.
-The trail will involve work by 6 NYSDOT Regions 1, 2, 3, 4, 5, 7, and 8 and cover over 220 miles of on-road connections. - Update of the NYS Pedestrian and Bicycle Master Plan - Updating the complete streets checklist to ensure bike/ped concerns are being addressed during the design process. - Considering revisions to Chapter 18 of the Highway Design Manual for selection of crosswalks. - Planning an update to the 1997 Bicycle and Pedestrian Masterplan
+The trail will involve work by 6 NYSDOT Regions 1, 2, 3, 4, 5, 7, and 8 and cover over 220 miles of on-road connections. - Update of the NYS Pedestrian and Bicycle Master Plan - Pedestrian Countdown Timers: Pedestrian crashes account for about 25% of all fatal crashes in New York and remain an emphasis area in New York State's Strategic Highway Safety Plan.
+As of the end of September 2019, countdown timers have been installed at approximately 2,770 (85.9%) of the 3,225 eligible signals.